orangci/takina/README.md

 - [Privacy Policy](https://orangc.net/takina/privacy.html)

 ## Specifications
-- This project follows [Semantic Versioning 2.0.0](https://semver.org/) specification as of 14.04.2025.
+- This project follows the [Semantic Versioning 2.0.0](https://semver.org/) specification as of 14.04.2025.
 - This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification as of 01.10.2024.
 <!-- note to self: count takina loc with: `git ls-files | grep '\.py$' | xargs wc -l | tail -n 1`, 9,839 as of 14.04.2025 -->